mattradford/EE-Secured/README.md

   * whitelists CloudFlare IPv4 Ranges
 * installs fail2ban with [WP brute force protection](http://abdussamad.com/archives/616-Stop-Brute-Force-WordPress-Login-Attempts-with-Fail2Ban.html)
   * fail2ban active on the random SSH port
+* changes the default server page to show the hostname
 * prints the ssh command to access the new server

 In order to run the script, create a new droplet, SSH into it, then: